-Radnor School Districts medication policy complies with the new guidelines set forth by the Department of Health in March 2010, which governs medication administration in the school setting.
+Radnor Township School District School Board Policy No. 210 - Use of Medications complies with the guidelines set forth by the Department of Health, which governs medication administration in the school setting.

 The district's school physician authorizes the administration of Tylenol (Acetaminophen), Ibuprofen and Tums.
-Written parental consent is also required and can be provided on the back of the student's emergency card.
+Written parental consent is also required and can be provided through the Back-to-School Parent/Guardian Portal.
 The parents of elementary students will be notified by the school nurse prior to administering these medications.
 The school physician also authorizes the use of Benadryl and Epinephrine for life-threatening situations.

 If a parent requests that their child receive other medication during the school day (over-the-counter or prescription), he or she must provide the school nurse with a medication permission use form from a licensed prescriber and written consent from the parent/guardian.

 Other guidelines which must be followed for school administration include:

 - Parent or guardian must deliver medication to school

 - Medication must be in the original container with the students name, dose, frequency and time of administration.